-Although the device digital filter attenuates high-frequency components of noise, TI recommends providing a firstorder, passive RC filter at the inputs to further improve performance.
-The differential RC filter formed by R{DIFFA} , R{DIFFB} , and the differential capacitor C{DIFF} offers a cutoff frequency that is calculated using Equation 5.
-While the digital filter of the ADS1118 strongly attenuates high-frequency components of noise, TI recommends to provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
+Although the device digital filter attenuates high-frequency components of noise, provide a first-order, passive RC filter at the inputs to further improve performance.
+The differential RC filter formed by R{DIFFA} , R{DIFFB} , and the differential capacitor C{DIFF} offers a cutoff frequency that is calculated using Equation 3.
+While the digital filter of the ADS1018 strongly attenuates high-frequency components of noise, provide a first-order, passive RC filter to further suppress high-frequency noise and avoid aliasing.
 Care must be taken when choosing the filter resistor values because the input currents flowing into and out of the device cause a voltage drop across the resistors.
 This voltage drop shows up as an additional offset error at the ADC inputs.
-TI recommends limiting the filter resistor values to below 1 k Ω .
+Limit the filter resistor values to below 1 k Ω for best performance.

-$$f{C} = 1 / [2\pi \cdot (R{DIFFA} + R{DIFFB}) \cdot C{DIFF}]$$
+$$f{C} = 1 / [2\pi \times (R{DIFFA} + R{DIFFB}) \times C{DIFF}]$$

 Two common-mode filter capacitors (C{CMA} and C{CMB}) are also added to offer attenuation of high-frequency, common-mode noise components.
-TI recommends that the differential capacitor C{DIFF} be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.
+Differential capacitor C{DIFF} must be at least an order of magnitude (10x) larger than these common-mode capacitors because mismatches in the common-mode capacitors can convert common-mode noise into differential noise.